 - NOAO’s long-term advocacy for massively multiplexed spectroscopy, another discovery frontier, has led to the Dark Energy Spectroscopic Instrument (DESI) experiment, now being installed and commissioned on the Kitt Peak Mayall telescope by an international collaboration led by Lawrence Berkeley National Lab.

 - To meet the challenge of massive surveys such as LSST, NOAO has developed software to analyze large data sets (e.g., NOAO’s Data Lab) and sift through the changing sky to find the most unusual time-varying objects (e.g., NOAO’s ANTARES — the Arizona–NOAO Temporal Analysis and Response to Events System), as well as systems to enable efficient follow-up studies of time-varying objects (e.g., AEON — the Astronomical Event Observatory Network — at SOAR).

 In part as a result of these developments, astronomy is today a more diverse enterprise than ever before, its pathways to discovery threading through projects, facilities, and teams both large and small.
-Future discoveries will be driven by large survey facilities such as LSST, which will deliver massive data sets ready for exploration, as well as traditional investigations by curiosity-driven individuals and teams carrying out observational programs of their own design.
+Future discoveries will be driven by large survey facilities such as the Rubin Telescope, which will deliver massive data sets ready for exploration, as well as traditional investigations by curiosity-driven individuals and teams carrying out observational programs of their own design.

 Although the organizational name NOAO will be retired as part of the transition, NOAO’s mission and activities continue uninterrupted through KPNO, CTIO and the Community Science and Data Center (CSDC, which includes all of NOAO’s data, community coordination, community planning, and time allocation activities).